 Only eligible expenses incurred after the date the application is submitted may be considered for reimbursement under the Match on Main program.
-Any expense incurred prior to award announcement and an executed grant agreement is incurred at the sole risk of the Business.
+Any incurred expense is entirely at the sole risk of the Business.

 Is the business required to obtained third party cost estimates as part of the application process?